Sacred Heart looks to extend streak vs CCSU | WTOP

-William Pitt Center – West Gym, Fairfield, Connecticut; Wednesday, 6 p.m.
-EST

-BOTTOM LINE: Sacred Heart looks for its ninth straight win in the head-to-head series over Central Connecticut.
-In its last eight wins against the Blue Devils, Sacred Heart has won by an average of 14 points.
+BOTTOM LINE: Sacred Heart looks for its 10th straight win in the head-to-head series over Central Connecticut.
+Sacred Heart has won by an average of 13 points in its last nine wins over the Blue Devils.
 Central Connecticut’s last win in the series came on Feb.
-21, 2015, a 76-73 victory.
+21, 2015, a 76-73 win.

-TEAM LEADERS: E.J.
-Anosike is putting up a double-double with 15.5 points and 11.1 rebounds to lead the way for the Pioneers.
-Complementing Anosike is Cameron Parker, who is putting up 10.7 points, 4.9 rebounds and 8.1 assists per game.
-The Blue Devils are led by Jamir Coleman, who is averaging 9.3 points and 4.8 rebounds.
+FRESHMAN QUINTET: Central Connecticut has relied heavily on its freshmen this year.
+Greg Outlaw, Jamir Coleman, Jamir Reed, Stephane Ayangma and Myles Baker have collectively accounted for 63 percent of all Blue Devils scoring this season, though that figure has dropped to 46 percent over the last five games.

-WINLESS WHEN: Sacred Heart is 0-7 this year when it scores 72 points or fewer and 9-0 when it scores at least 73.
+WINLESS WHEN: Sacred Heart is 0-6 when scoring fewer than 65 points and 10-3 when scoring at least 65.

-COLD SPELL: Central Connecticut has lost its last eight road games, scoring 58.9 points, while allowing 83.3 per game.
+STREAK STATS: Central Connecticut has lost its last three home games, scoring an average of 64.3 points while giving up 80.

-DID YOU KNOW: Sacred Heart has attempted the second-most free throws among all NEC teams.
-The Pioneers have averaged 19.8 foul shots per game this season and 22.2 per game over their last five games.
+DID YOU KNOW: Sacred Heart has posted an excellent offensive rebound percentage of 36 percent, ranking the Pioneers 16th nationally in that category.
+The offensive rebound percentage for Central Connecticut stands at just 22.8 percent (ranked 315th).

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25